 Smokey and Claudette were divorced in 1986, after 27 years of marriage.
 Motown founder Berry Gordy gave Claudette the official title of the "First Lady of Motown", as noted in his autobiography, because, as a member of the Miracles, (Motown's first group and first recording act), she was the first female artist ever signed to a Motown-affiliated record label (Tamla).

-With this combination The Sound of Miracles, featuring Sydney Justin are the entertainers of the decade.
+With this combination The Motown Miracles, featuring Sydney Justin are the entertainers of the decade.
 The performance of this act is exciting, romantic & full of energy.
-That is why venues like, Disney World, The Hilton Casino & Resorts, The National Kidney Foundation, Children's Hospital Foundation, Myrtle Beach Golf Classic, Las Vegas Casinos, Duke University, The American Bar Association, The Library of Congress (Washington, D.C.) and many more have invited The Sound of Miracles to entertain for their many concerts and events.
+That is why venues like, Disney World, The Hilton Casino & Resorts, The National Kidney Foundation, Children's Hospital Foundation, Myrtle Beach Golf Classic, Las Vegas Casinos, Duke University, The American Bar Association, The Library of Congress (Washington, D.C.) and many more have invited The Motown Miracles to entertain for their many concerts and events.